Psychologist Interview(Relationship Counselling Sydney)

-Noga is a Psychologist with 25 years experience.
+Our Hart Psychologist has over 25 years experience.
 She enjoys working with couples and families on relationship issues to improve skills in communication, problem solving and conflict resolution.
-Noga provides relationship and marriage counselling Sydney, Crows Nest.
+She provides relationship and marriage counselling Sydney, Crows Nest.

-To read more about Noga or view her psychologist profile, click here.
+To read more about her or view her psychologist profile, click here.
 Relationship counselling Sydney.

 - What has made you interested in helping couples with their relationships?

 In my 25 years as a Psychologist, I’ve learnt there are many different ways to “do relationships”.
 Generally, a strong long-lasting relationship enables two individuals to become “more than two”.
 That is when the whole is greater than the sum of its parts.
 Good relationships empower individuals to grow, expand, improve and achieve.
 Good relationships are healing and make healthier and happier individuals.
 Over the years, I’ve researched, studied and gathered a large reservoir of relationship stories and I feel well-equipped to help individuals and couples create their own blue-print for a successful, long-lasting relationship.
 Relationship counselling Sydney.

 - What are the most common relationships problems that you see in couples coming in to see you?